T0MYAMMM/nodejs-proxy-server/README.md

 Note: These steps are only for local testing and development purposes.
 For production or public use, it's recommended to use certificates from a trusted Certificate Authority.

 ## Note on HTTPS Interception
 - The HTTPS interception involves creating a local SSL interception server.
+SSL Interception in this proxy server involves decrypting and inspecting HTTPS traffic.
 - The -k option in curl is used to bypass SSL certificate validation for **testing purposes**.
 - Ensure that you have the rootCA-key.pem and rootCA-cert.pem files in the root directory for SSL interception to work correctly.

 ## Implementation Details
 - The proxy server listens on port 3456 for incoming HTTP and HTTPS requests.
+- The proxy server handles HTTP and HTTPS requests differently due to their inherent nature:
-- For HTTP requests, it forwards the request and modifies the response if it contains 'HTML'.
+  1. For HTTP requests (simpler to handle as they are unencrypted), it forwards the request and modifies the response if it contains 'HTML'.
-- For HTTPS requests, it uses a separate SSL interception server running on port 3457.
+  2. For HTTPS requests (involved encrypted data, necessitating SSL interception), it uses a separate SSL interception server running on port 3457.
+HTTPS requests require additional steps for decryption and re-encryption, ensuring the integrity and security of the data while allowing inspection and modification.
 - The response modification logic appends 'NODEJS' to any response containing 'HTML'.

 ## Constraints and Assumptions